 You are close to attaining your product-market fit.
 Dedicate your efforts to determining which factor made respondents choose "somewhat" over "very."
 The cause of the divide might be something that makes all the difference.
-Follow up to get the details, ask open-ended questions or perhaps schedule an interview.
+Follow up to get the details, ask open-ended questions, or schedule an interview.

 ➡️ Not disappointed

 If it turns out that most of your users are not concerned about your product, you need to act. ⚠️ It's still the right moment to rethink your current offerings.
-You need to reevaluate and check if your product is solving a user's problem.
+You must reevaluate and check if your product solves a user's problem.
 It's best to organize a follow-up survey targeting the unsatisfied users; find out:

 How can you improve your products and services?

 What product/service features do the consumers appreciate the most?

 What product/service features do the consumers like the least?

 Once you can pinpoint why your product is currently a misfit on the market, think about enhancing it, redeveloping the features, and how you present your service.

 The idea of product-market fit has been adopted across the business world.
 It is fantastic data that can indicate whether your product and your business will be successful.

-❗ Be aware, though, that this metric is designed to evaluate how a product fits into an existing market, assuming consumers already have a certain idea of it.
-It might not be best for innovations; or revolutionary products that users haven't experienced.
+❗ Be aware that this metric is designed to evaluate how a product fits into an existing market, assuming consumers already have a certain idea of it.
+It might not be best for innovations or revolutionary products that users haven't experienced.
 Standing out in the market or creating your market category requires a different approach.

-Achieving a market fit is a huge win but at the same time, is a never-ending journey.
-Therefore ongoing research is essential.
-As your business expands and customers' expectations shift, review if you still have the right fit.
+Achieving a market fit is a huge win, but at the same time, it is a never-ending journey.
+Therefore, ongoing research is essential.
+Review if you still have the right fit as your business expands and customers' expectations shift.

 🚀 If you're ready to find out what your product-market fit is, you can start right away with our survey template: